Linearized eigenvalues for a free boundary problem modeling two-phase tumor growth

 In \cite{CuiFri1} and \cite{ChenCuiF} it was proved that the above model has a unique radial (i.e. spherically symmetric) solution under the following assumptions:

 Naturally, we may ask: Does this model has any non-radial solutions?
-This is a very difficult question to which we have not a satisfactory answer up to now.
-As a first step toward finding an answer to this question, in this paper we make a systematic study to the linearized problem of the above model around its radial stationary solution.
+This is a very difficult question to answer.
+As a first step, in this paper we make a systematic study to the linearized problem of the above model around its radial stationary solution.

 Let $(\sigma_s,p_s,q_s,\varpi_s,v_s,\Omega_s)$, where $\Omega_s=\{x\in {\mathbb R}^n: \; r<R_s\}$, be the unique radial stationary solution of the system (1.1)--(1.8) ensured by \cite{CuiFri1} and \cite{ChenCuiF}.
 After simplification, the linearized system of (1.1)--(1.8) at $(\sigma_s,p_s,q_s,\varpi_s,v_s,\Omega_s)$ is as follows (see the next section):